Below are some of the most frequently asked questions regarding the TVL Scholar Program. If you have a question that's not answered, please email us

 - Do I need to be accepted to the McCombs MBA program before applying for the TVL Scholarship?

 No, you may apply for the TVL Scholarship either before or after you apply to the McCombs MBA program.
 The application and scholarship processes run in parallel but are not dependent on one another.
-Individuals who are selected for the TVL Scholarship will need to apply within the deadlines set by Admissions in order to take advantage of the scholarship offer (final international deadline is January 6, 2015 and final domestic deadline is March 24, 2015).
+Individuals who are selected for the TVL Scholarship will need to apply within the deadlines set by Admissions in order to take advantage of the scholarship offer.

 - What should I include in the executive summary and video?